 After more than two decades of guiding the Yellowstone River, our Montana fishing guides anticipate daily and seasonal changes in this intricate watershed.
 Afternoon thundershowers throughout the region can quickly change water conditions over the 120 miles of the river where we operate.

 We check water and weather conditions frequently to ensure that our guests are set for success on their Montana fishing trip to the Yellowstone River.
+If conditions deteriorate following a summer storm, we have several other Montana rivers nearby to choose from.

 Floating the Yellowstone River offers the best fly-fishing experience throughout July.
 Our experienced guests enjoy wading productive runs and riffles during a float trip.
 Novice anglers will quickly improve their fly fishing skills, learning and practicing a variety of techniques in this diverse, wild trout fishery.